kula/restic-system-backups/backup-server/README.md

 scripts to match.

 Each system being backed up has a collection of services which are responsible for handling that system's backups.
-Currently there's only one service, the minio server that stores the restic backup objects, but we leave open the potential for future services like indexers, syncing to another restic repository, etc.
+Currently there are two services: the minio server that stores the restic backup objects, and `backup-syncd`, which watches for new snapshots and runs a script to sychronize files to other storage backends.

 Each 'system' directory has the following sub-directories:
 * `logs`: logs from the various services go here